TommyChangUMD/ENPM808X-final-project-boilerplate/README.md

   - ROS2 launch file
   - bash scripts so they can be invoked by issuing the "ros2 run ..." command

-## How to see package dependency graph
+## How to generate package dependency graph

 ``` bash
 colcon graph --dot | dot -Tpng -o depGraph.png